 Establish the budget

-Setting a budget is an essential part of planning our mobile app project.
-It's important to determine how much we're willing to invest in developing and marketing our app, while also considering the costs associated with ongoing maintenance.
+Budgeting is an essential part of planning our mobile app project.
+It's important to determine how much we're willing to invest in the development and marketing of our app, while taking into account the costs associated with ongoing app maintenance.

 Set deadlines